Z and Higgs Factory Implications of Two Higgs Doublets with First-Order Phase Transitions: First-Order Electroweak Phase Transition in the 2HDM

 Extended Higgs sectors as a promising avenue for electroweak baryogenesis have a long history.
 Whilst a range of precise understanding of bubble dynamics and their relation with efficient seeding of baryons remains an active area of research, in this work, we will impose a strong first-order phase transition via the criterion

 This relates the vacuum expectation value of the Higgs field at the percolation stage, $v_p$, to the percolation temperature $T_p$.
-The parameter region characterised by such quantities can be considered sufficiently protected against baryon number washout at a stage in the thermal history of the universe when around a third of the comoving volume has been converted to the broken electroweak phase.\footnote{For an overview of related literature, cf.~e.g.~the recent review on the relation between particle physics, SFOEWPTs and gravitational waves \cite{Athron:2023xlk}.}
+The parameter region characterised by such quantities can be considered sufficiently protected against baryon number washout at a stage in the thermal history of the universe when around a third of the comoving volume has been converted to the broken electroweak phase.\footnote{For an overview of related literature, cf.~e.g.~the recent review on the relation between particle physics, SFOEWPTs and gravitational waves \cite{Athron:2023xlk}.} We note that perturbative studies for scenarios with values of $\xi_p$ that are closer to the regime where the phase transition is not first order any more, can be misleading in studies of SFOEWPTs from extended scalar sectors, see, e.g.~\cite{Niemi:2024axp}.
+Our results should therefore be understood with these caveats in mind.

 In this work, we consider the CP-conserving 2HDM~\cite{Lee:1973iz,Gunion:1989we,Branco:2011iw} as a theoretical framework to explore the existence of an SFOEWPT in BSM Higgs extended models.
 The 2HDM consists of the addition of a second $SU(2)_L$ complex Higgs doublet to the SM particle content.
 This model predicts the existence of five physical Higgs bosons: two neutral CP-even bosons $h$ and $H$ (with $m_h<m_H$), one neutral CP-odd boson $A$, and two charged bosons $H^\pm$.
 We define the mixing angle $\alpha$ as the angle that diagonalises the CP-even sector of the 2HDM, while the mixing angle $\beta$ diagonalises the CP-odd and charged sectors of the model.
 The modification factors of the couplings of the Higgs bosons to the gauge bosons with respect to the SM prediction, denoted by $\zeta_V^{h,H,A}$, are given by